|

 Young Artists Expo

-GFA’s Young Artists Expo (formerly Scholastic Showcase), which debuted in 2017, allows the community’s youngest artists to display their artwork at the festival.
-The hope is that this experience encourages them to pursue their artistic talents and helps them recognize that becoming an artist is attainable and rewarding.
+GFA’s Young Artists Expo (formerly Scholastic Showcase), which debuted in 2017, allows the community’s youngest artists to display their artwork at the festival with the intention of encouraging them to pursue their artistic talents.

 Details: